-The National Comprehensive Cancer Network (NCCN) guidelines for the treatment of NSCLC (v.5.2021) state: "For medically operable disease, resection is the preferred local treatment modality (other modalities include SABR, thermal ablation such as radiofrequency ablation, and cryotherapy)."
-For patients who are not amendable to surgery image-guided thermal ablation therapy (IGTA; includes RFA, microwave ablation, and cryoablation) may be considered.
+The National Comprehensive Cancer Network (NCCN) guidelines for the treatment of NSCLC (v.3.2023) state: "For medically operable disease, resection is the preferred local treatment modality (other modalities include SABR [stereotactic ablative radiotherapy], thermal ablation such as radiofrequency ablation, and cryotherapy)."
+For patients who are not amenable to surgery image-guided thermal ablation therapy (IGTA; includes RFA, microwave ablation, and cryoablation) may be considered.
 The guidance states "IGTA is an option for the management of NSCLC lesions <3 cm.
 Ablation for NSCLC lesions >3 cm may be associated with higher rates of local recurrence and complications."

-The NCCN guidelines for thyroid carcinoma (v.1.2021) indicate that local therapies such as RFA may be considered for locoregional recurrence of thyroid carcinoma-papillary carcinoma in select patients with limited burden nodal disease.
+The NCCN guidelines for thyroid carcinoma (v.3.2023) indicate that local therapies such as RFA may be considered for locoregional recurrence of thyroid carcinoma-papillary carcinoma in select patients with limited burden nodal disease.
 Additionally, local therapies, including RFA, can be considered in those with metastatic disease.

-The NCCN guidelines (v.1.2022) for renal cancer indicate that "thermal ablation (eg, cryosurgery, radiofrequency ablation) is an option for the management of patients with clinical stage T1 renal lesions.
-Thermal ablation is an option for masses <3 cm, but may also be an option for larger masses in select patients.
-Ablation in masses >3 cm is associated with higher rates of local recurrence/persistence and complications."
+The NCCN guidelines (v.1.2024) for renal cancer indicate that "thermal ablation (eg, cryosurgery, radiofrequency ablation, microwave ablation) is an option for the management of clinical stage T1 renal lesions.
+Thermal ablation is an option for clinical T1b masses in select patients not eligible for surgery.
+Biopsy of lesions is recommended to be done prior to or at time of ablation.
+Ablative techniques may require multiple treatments to achieve the same oncologic outcomes as conventional surgery."

-The NCCN colon cancer guidelines (v.2.2021), state that "resection is the standard approach for the local treatment of resectable metastatic disease.
+The NCCN colon cancer guidelines (v.2.2023), state that "resection is the standard approach for the local treatment of resectable metastatic disease.
 However, patients with liver or lung oligometastases can also be considered for tumor ablation therapy, particularly in cases that may not be optimal for resection."
 "There is extensive evidence on the use of RFA as a reasonable treatment option for non-surgical candidates and recurrent disease after hepatectomy with small liver metastases that can be treated with clear margins."

-The NCCN guidelines for head and neck cancers (v.3.2021) and pancreatic adenocarcinoma (v.2.2021) do not mention RFA.
+The NCCN guidelines for head and neck cancers (v.2.2023), breast cancer (v.4.2023), bone cancer (v.1.2024), and pancreatic adenocarcinoma (v.2.2023) do not mention RFA.